On the Convergence of Multicalibration Gradient Boosting: Related Work

 \section{Related Work}

 \paragraph{Foundations of Multicalibration.} \citet{pmlr-v80-hebert-johnson18a} introduced multicalibration, showing that a predictor can be calibrated across a potentially exponential family of intersecting subpopulations using an iterative postprocessing algorithm (HKRR). \citet{dwork2021outcome} later unified this line of work under \emph{outcome indistinguishability}, placing multicalibration as a relaxation of indistinguishability from the true distribution.
-Related notions include \emph{multiaccuracy}~\cite{kim2019multiaccuracy} and \emph{low-degree multicalibration}~\cite{Gopalan2022LowDegreeM}, which weaken calibration constraints to low-degree polynomial moments.

-Subsequent work suggested that multicalibration does not need to arise solely from post-hoc correction, but can instead emerge as a natural fixed point of empirical risk minimization (ERM). \citet{gopalan_et_al:LIPIcs.ITCS.2022.79} introduced \emph{omniprediction}, showing that multicalibrated predictors support optimal decision-making across a broad class of convex loss functions~\cite{hu2023omnipredictors}.
-Building on this perspective, \citet{pmlr-v202-globus-harris23a} established an equivalence between multicalibration and Bayes optimality under a swap-regret condition, leading to \emph{swap-agnostic learning}~\cite{NEURIPS2023_7d693203}. \citet{pmlr-v202-globus-harris23a} further connected multicalibration to boosting for squared-error regression through repeated calls to weak learners for squared error regression on subsets of the data distribution.
+Related notions include \emph{multiaccuracy}~\citep{kim2019multiaccuracy} and \emph{low-degree multicalibration}~\citep{Gopalan2022LowDegreeM}, which weaken calibration constraints to low-degree polynomial moments.
+Subsequent work suggested that multicalibration does not need to arise solely from post-hoc correction, but can instead emerge as a natural fixed point of empirical risk minimization (ERM). \citet{gopalan_et_al:LIPIcs.ITCS.2022.79} introduced \emph{omniprediction}, showing that multicalibrated predictors support optimal decision-making across a broad class of convex loss functions~\citep{hu2023omnipredictors}.
+Building on this perspective, \citet{pmlr-v202-globus-harris23a} established an equivalence between multicalibration and Bayes optimality under a swap-regret condition, leading to \emph{swap-agnostic learning}~\citep{NEURIPS2023_7d693203}. \citet{pmlr-v202-globus-harris23a} further connected multicalibration to boosting for squared-error regression through repeated calls to weak learners for squared error regression on subsets of the data distribution.
+Our work is different in providing the first finite-time convergence rate guarantees for recently-proposed multi-round multicalibration gradient boosting algorithms \citet{mcgrad} and considering both classification and regression tasks.